dhruvgairola/privacyCleaning/Readme.md

 Adding a new FD file
 -----------------------
 If you have an FD of the form "A, B -> C", then convert this "A, B, C" and add to a csv file.
-This requires that your FDs are minimal (only 1 consequent).
+Without loss of generality, this requires that your FDs have been decomposed appropriately (only 1 consequent).
 Modify
 ```
 vim src/main/java/data/cleaning/core/utils/Config.java
 ```